 Melanoma During Pregnancy

 There have been many myths surrounding the diagnosis of melanoma during pregnancy.
 It was a commonly held belief that malignant melanoma was more aggressive and deadly in pregnancy.
-However, recent studies have shown that pregnancy does not play a role in survival time of a patient diagnosed with malignant melanoma.
+However, recent studies have shown that pregnancy does not play a role in the survival time of a patient diagnosed with malignant melanoma.
 Also, women should only consider delaying future pregnancies based on life expectancy changes that the tumor may cause.
 For example, if the melanoma is thin and considered to be early stage, subsequent pregnancy does not have to be delayed.
-Delaying pregnancy for 2-3 years is an option for women with more aggressive disease who have a higher chance of the tumor recurring.
+Delaying pregnancy for 2-3 years is an option for women with more aggressive diseases who have a higher chance of the tumor recurring.

 Safety of Anesthetic Agents for a Biopsy During Pregnancy